PORTLAND’S ORIGINAL HIGH-ENERGY AFRICAN STYLE MARIMBA ENSEMBLE

 CURRENT BAND MEMBERS

 Dancing and playing music brings Aisha Beck much joy.
 She has played in Boka since 2002 and has managed the band with Karin since 2006.
 Aisha played guitar and saxophone as a child; now she enjoys the marimba.
 Aisha teaches math and theory of knowledge to middle and high school students.
-She spends time biking, hiking, and caring for cats, both her own and ones at the Cat Adoption Team where she volunteers.
+She spends time running, hiking, and caring for cats, both her own and ones at the Cat Adoption Team where she volunteers.

 Nathan Beck has been a percussionist since high school.
 He was very involved in drum and bugle corps (Argonauts and Santa Clara Vanguard) in the 1980′s.
 After graduating from Lewis & Clark College in 1992, Nathan joined Boka Marimba.
 He spent 18 months traveling and learning the mbira tradition in Zimbabwe.
 Some of his teachers include Tute Chigamba, Garadziva Chigamba, Garikayi Tirikoti, Wiri Chigonga, Cosmas Magaya, Musekiwa Chingodza, and Forward Kwenda.
 Currently, he daylights as a math and marimba teacher in Portland Public Schools.